nlfiedler/akashita/docs/Google_Cloud.md

 ## Initial Setup

 1. Visit https://console.cloud.google.com/ and create a new project.
-1. Note the "Project ID" and set that in the application configuration file (`gcp_project`).
-    * The application configuration file is described in the `README`.
 1. Create an application default credentials file, as described below; save the file somewhere safe, and set the path in the application configuration (`gcp_credentials`).

 ## Authentication